-This is similar to the certifications arena, but here you are diving deeper into exactly what kind of commercial property experience they have.
+This is similar to the certifications arena, but here you are diving deeper into precisely what kind of commercial property experience they have.

-Something else to keep in mind – most states require property managers to also have some kind of real estate license.
-This means they may have been in a real estate agent or broker before getting into commercial property management.
-That’s actually a good thing, as someone who has some experience under their belt there may understand the market better than someone who has always been in property management.
+Something else to keep in mind – most states require property managers also to have some kind of real estate license.
+This means they may have been a real estate agent or broker before getting into commercial property management.
+That’s a good thing, as someone with some experience under their belt may understand the market better than someone who has always been in property management.

 Do You Like the Company?

 This is another big thing we like to emphasize here at RentPost.
 Your property manager is your representative.
 Everything they say or do may as well have come from you because that’s how the tenants see it.

 Keep that in mind when you start looking around and interviewing different companies to find the right fit.
 If someone from the company- whether it’s the office manager, property manager, or CEO – doesn’t treat you well, how do you think they’re going to treat your tenants?

 And when your tenants aren’t happy and start to complain or leave, it’s too late.

 How Much Should You Pay a Commercial Property Manager?